The story of Diet Doctor

 Towards the end of 2015 Jessica Karlsson also joined the company, as an assistant.
 And the chef Anne Aobadia began working with the professional photographer Emma Shevtzoff and Kristin Berglund with a plan of revolutionizing low-carb recipes online.

-We’re now seven employees and close to 20 freelancers and moderators, and growing faster than ever.
+We’re now 17 full-time coworkers and around 25 freelancers – growing faster than ever.
 We have growing offices in Stockholm and Karlstad, Sweden, and we travel the world for low-carb gatherings everywhere.

 Towards a brighter future

-Our plan for 2016 is to make low carb simple.
+Our mission is to make low carb simple.
 We aim to vastly improve our guides to effortless weight loss, vibrant health and mind-blowing diabetes reversal on low carb.
 And become the world’s most trustworthy, simple and inspirational place for it.

 But even that important task is just a beginning.
 We have bigger ideas for the future, beyond the present goals.